Note: This tournament will be run in accordance with the policies and procedures of the Eastern Ontario Soccer Association, Ontario Soccer and FIFA.

 Each team shall have two sets of different coloured jerseys.
 In the event of a conflict of jersey colours, the first team (Home team) listed on the schedule shall be required to change.
 The goaltender’s jersey must be distinct from those of their team, the opposing team and the referee.
 Each player must wear a numbered shirt with the number assigned to the player on the team list.
 All players must wear shoes that conform to the requirements of FIFA Law IV.
 Shin guards are mandatory.
 U8 to U12 games shall be played with size four (4) ball.
 All other games (U13 and up) shall be played with a size five (5) ball.
 The tournament will provide a game ball.

-Official linesmen are NOT provided for round robin games or semi-finals.
+Depending on the availability of officials for the event, linesmen are NOT always provided for round robin games or quarter-finals.
 Each team will be required to provide one linesman.
 Linesmen will be provided for final games.

 15. Duration of Game

-f) There will be a minimum of one hour between each game played by teams U13-U18.
+b) There must be a minimum of one hour between each game played by any team

 a) Cautions/Yellow Cards – if a player receives two (2) cautions during the tournament, the circumstances surrounding the cautions will be reviewed by the Tournament Discipline Committee.
 If the Committee deems the cautions to be of a serious nature, a one (1) game suspension may be handed down.
 Those under suspension will sit for their team’s next game.
 A third caution will result in an automatic one (1) game suspension.